C2SM-RCM/c2sm-rcm-env/README.md

-# mch-env
+# c2sm-rcm-env

 ## Getting started

+1. Clone this repository

-Load the correct module files for your machine by loading
+2. Load the correct module files for your machine by loading

 ```
-module load <absolute-path-to-repo>/main/c2sm-env
+module load <absolute-path-to-repo>/env
 ```

-After that the modules are available, show them with `module avail`.

-Then load with, e.g. `module load c2sm/pgi/gpu`.
+3. After that the modules are available, show them with `module avail`.
+Then load with, e.g. `module load c2sm/pgi-env/gpu`.